Generalized anxiety disorder - children

 When to Contact a Medical Professional

-Call your child's provider if your child frequently worries or feels anxious, and it interferes with her daily activities.
+Contact your child's provider if your child frequently worries or feels anxious, and it interferes with their daily activities.

 Bostic JQ, Prince JB, Buxton DC.
 Child and adolescent psychiatric disorders.
 In: Stern TA, Fava M, Wilens TE, Rosenbaum JF, eds.
 Massachusetts General Hospital Comprehensive Clinical Psychiatry.
 2nd ed.
 Philadelphia, PA: Elsevier; 2016:chap 69.